Ortega-Dan/Python-WorkingWith-VirtualEnvs-And-Packages/README.md

 source .venv/bin/activate
 ```

+Then install dependencies by running the installDepsScript file.

-If working from vscode make sure you have selected the right interpreter (the one in the venv) with the command:\
+> If working from vscode make sure you have selected the right interpreter (the one in the venv) with the command:\
-Python: Select Interpreter
+Python: Select Interpreter\
 Launch it by doing: Ctrl+Shift+P and typing the mentioned command.

-Then install dependencies by running the installDepsScript file.